 The NCSL serves two fundamental purposes.
 First, through actual participation in a model General Assembly, it provides students with a close-up, practical education in the political and legislative processes.
 Secondly, NCSL affords students a statewide forum for expressing their ideas and opinions on current issues to state and national leaders.
 NCSL's voice is heard at many levels, and more than 40% of NCSL's legislative ideas have been written into law.

-Student-athletes have a voice in the NCAA through advisory committees at the campus, conference, and national level.
-Each committee is made up of student-athletes assembled to provide insight on the student-athlete experience and offer input on the rules, regulations and policies that affect student-athletes' lives on NCAA member institution campuses.Student Government Association (SGA)
+The student-athlete advisory council (SAAC) is a committee made up of student-athletes assembled to provide insight on the student-athlete experience.
+The SAAC also offers input on the rules, regulations, and policies that affect student-athletes' lives on NCAA member institution campuses.Student Government Association (SGA)

 The Lenoir-Rhyne Student Government Association is the largest student group on campus.
 It represents and is made up of the entire student body of LRU.
 The student body elects representatives to serve as SGA officers, but all students are member of the Association.